spmallick/learnopencv/CharClassification/README.md

 `python3 generate-images.py`

 The script first generates two directories *light_background_crops* and *dark_background_crops* containing 32x32 backgrounds crops.
 It then adds text and other artifacts like blur/noise/distortion to the backgrounds.
 To regenerate all data, delete *light_background_crops* and *dark_background_crops*.
+To generate training images, open the script and set OUTPUT_DIR = 'train/' and NUM_IMAGES_PER_CLASS = 800.
+Similarly, to generate test images, set OUTPUT_DIR = 'test/' and NUM_IMAGES_PER_CLASS = 200.

 **Step 4:**